amelielabs/amelie-docs/content/sql/query/lambda.md

 Lambda expressions can help work with JSON and do some non-trivial transformations.

-Lambda can be used with shared tables and expressions, but it currently cannot be used with distributed tables (currently lambda does not support partial state merging).
+Lambda can be used with shared tables and expressions, but it currently cannot be used with partitioned tables (currently lambda does not support partial state merging).

 ---